ymilord/Solidoodle-Press-E3D-v6/Parts/README.md

 # Parts for Press.
 STL & STEP files.

 Printed @  0.2mm Layer height - 20% Infill - *8 Perimeters* - *8 Solid layers Top & Bottom* (*That's optional - I just used the same profile I use to print mounts of any kind.
-Just my personal preference.*)
+Just my personal preference.*) All designed to be printed as-is no supports.

 This is a WIP (Work-In-Progess).
 I've uploaded the STL's for the Bowden Config for the SD Press.
 The STEP's will soon follow (I need to clean then up and label everything) As for the Non-Bowden verison.
 I am still designing the plug-in for the Z-Probe.